jon-jacky/Piety/editors/eden.md

   dot.
 You can then move the cursor and edit within that line as described [here](../console/command.txt), and add text anywhere within that line just by typing.
-When you are finished editing that line, type RETURN to return to command mode.
+When you are finished editing that line, simply type RETURN to return to command mode.

+  When the *c* command is used with address arguments, it behaves as in classic *ed*.
+In particular, *.c* (*dot* *c*) deletes and then replaces the single line at dot.

 Revised November 2016